mrin9/multi-module-jersey-elasticsearch/README.md

-# ELasticsearch Backend with Angular frontent
+# ELasticsearch Backend with Angular frontend

 Work in Progress ...